New Indian River Inlet Bridge, United States of America

-The existing bridge that crosses the Indian River connecting Bethany Beach and Dewey Beach has suffered from tidal erosion, because exposure of the steel 'H' piles to salt water has caused problems and it has come to the end of its useful life.
+The old bridge suffered from tidal erosion, because exposure of the steel ‘H’ piles to saltwater has caused problems and it has come to the end of its useful life.

-The current three-span concrete deck bridge only has support piers in the water and no supporting towers; it is still in use while the new structure is being built, and receives annual bathymetric inspections, as well as constant monitoring by the University of Delaware (pier sensors and sonar monitoring).
-The bridge was initially planned to open in 2011, but due to some constructional defects the opening will now take place during 2012.
-The old bridge will eventually be dismantled.
+The old bridge, a three-span concrete deck bridge, only had support piers in the water and no supporting towers.
+The new bridge was initially planned to open in 2011, but due to some constructional defects the opening took place in 2012.
+The old bridge was eventually dismantled.

-The construction of the new bridge is expected to cost an estimated $150m, a figure which has gone $20m over the original estimate and has caused some controversy.
+The construction cost of the new bridge was $150m, which was $20m higher than the original estimate and had caused some controversy.

 A problem with the construction of the ramps (to lead into the new bridge) in 2006 has led to a change in the ramp design.
 In the original design, the ramps were sinking more than required.

 The new ramp design includes piers instead (piles sunk into soil).
 The fault was blamed on a geotechnical survey carried out prior to the ramp construction.
-To involve the public in the design of the new bridge DelDOT called for a public vote between 27 April and 11 May 2009 on the choice of lighting fixtures on the pedestrian walkways, the colour of the cable stays, and the design on top of the pylons.
+To involve the public in the design of the new bridge, DelDOT (Delaware Department of Transport) called for a public vote between 27 April and 11 May 2009 on the choice of lighting fixtures on the pedestrian walkways, the colour of the cable stays, and the design on top of the pylons.

 Design of the new Indian River inlet bridge

 The new bridge design includes two 240ft towers on each side of the bridge with single plane cable stays.
-The foundations for the two towers will be supported by 36 inch square piles (produced by Bayshore Concrete Products).
+The foundations for the two towers are supported by 36in square piles (produced by Bayshore Concrete Products).

 Ramp mitigation

-The flawed ramps built in 2006 using around 250,000cu yd of sand, stone and the taller half of the approaches (150,000–180,000 cu yd) had to be removed in the new design.
-DelDOT spent about $8.1m to build the ramps with the section scheduled for removal costing about $6m (the removed material is expected to be recycled).
+The flawed ramps built in 2006 using around 250,000 cubic yards of sand, stone and the taller half of the approaches (between 150,000 and 180,000 cubic yards) were removed in the new design.
+DelDOT spent approximately $8.1m to build the ramps with the section removal costing about $6m.

 Removing the sections took 100 days starting in April 2008, costing $2.7m.
-A longer bridge length is now required because of the continuing problems encountered with the approaches for the new bridge.
+A longer bridge length was required because of the continuing problems encountered with the approaches for the new bridge.
 The embankments underwent settlement beyond the original predictions and shifted leaning toward the west impacting on adjacent roads.

 Contrary to predications, the movement did not stop.
 The foundations of the new bridge towers were completed in 2009 and the towers themselves were completed in 2010.

 Repair works on the cracks that appeared on the bridge deck were initiated in September 2010 and were completed by December 2010.
 The bridge has 152 stay cables.
-It will open to traffic with two of the four lanes in early 2012.
-The other two lanes will open in summer 2012.
-The approach roads and local roads will be improvised in the first half of 2012.
-Demolition of the old bridge will commence in spring 2012.
-The bridge demolition and the entire project will be completed by 2013.
+It was opened to traffic with one of the four lanes in January 2012.
+The other lanes were opened in May 2012.
+The approach roads and local roads were improvised as part of the project.
+The bridge demolition and the entire project were completed in 2013.

-Contractors involved in construction of the new Indian River inlet bridge
+Contractors involved with the new Indian River inlet bridge construction

 In February 2011, Dover-based George and Lynch won the contract for the demolition of the old bridge and the construction of roadway approaches.